Signature-Sound-Vienna/listenHere/README.md

 ### Annotations (Linked Data)
 If you are logged into a [Solid Pod](https://solidproject.org), you can create and manage linked-data annotations using the Music Annotation Ontology.
 - Click the **RDF logo** button in the toolbar to open the Linked Data drawer and log in.
+Login opens in a popup window, so your loaded audio and waveforms are preserved — no page reload.
 - Annotation cards appear pinned at the bottom of the interface.
 Each card has a **Play** button to loop the annotated region.
 - Use **Select Recordings** on a card to enter selection mode: click waveform overlays to stage recordings, then **Post to Solid** to save.
+- Use **Describe** on a card to add a textual description, and **Primal** to identify the original recording used when creating the annotation.
 - Loop playback automatically transfers when you switch between waveforms during annotation.

 **What does "Post to Solid" publish?** Only structured linked-data annotations are posted: timeline interval descriptions (start/end times) identifying selections within recordings, and (if the "Include peaks" option is checked) a compact waveform envelope that allows the waveform shape to be displayed publicly. **No playable audio data is ever uploaded.** Audio content never leaves your browser.

-If you are loading annotations from a publicly accessible Web location, logging in to Solid is not required.
-You will not be able to post selections, however.
+You can also load annotations from any publicly accessible URL by pasting it into the **Load annotations** input at the bottom of the Linked Data drawer — no Solid login required.
+You won't be able to post selections without logging in, however.

 ---